 Need to Have Strong Design Skills

 One drawback of a POD dropshipping business is that it requires strong design skills.
 People don’t just buy any T-shirt design, they are looking for designs that connect with their daily routines.
 For example, this ‘butcher t-shirt’ design sold more than 1,000 orders within minutes.
-The store owner particularly targeted butchers as the idea resonates with them.
+The print on demand store owner particularly targeted butchers as the idea resonates with them.

 These shirts need to be attractive, perfectly designed, and make people buy on an impulse.

 Demands Creativity and Resources